onqtam/headjack/docs/why/100_1k_10k_words.md

 Buy all of the domains for all the titles and let people browse it through their preferred domain - the one that resonates the most

-Let people vote/choose which should be the official name - based on what resonates the most and letting them participate in the naming of the next overarching paradigm for humanity
+Let people vote/choose which should be the official name - based on what resonates the most and letting them participate in the naming of the next overarching paradigm for humanity - the first act of participatory/collective RR

 # The Global Brain in 100, 1k & 10k words